 Dietary and Nutritional Recommendations for Patients with Dumping Syndrome (Rapid Gastric Emptying)

-Dumping syndrome describes a collection of symptoms that occurs when food is emptied too quickly from the stomach, filling the small intestine with undigested food that is not adequately prepared to permit efficient absorption of nutrients in the small intestine.
+Dumping syndrome describes a collection of symptoms that occurs when food is emptied too quickly from the stomach.
+When this happens, the small intestine is filled with undigested food that is not adequately prepared to permit efficient absorption of nutrients.

 Dumping syndrome is most commonly seen after a gastrectomy – the surgical removal of all or part of the stomach, usually for ulcer disease.
 It is now recognized that other types of patients, including those with symptoms suggestive of functional dyspepsia, may have rapid gastric emptying.